HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 63 PDB accessions were returned from 20 proteins, and these are listed in the [repository]().

+For each protein matching the provided criteria, the command returuned:
+- GenBank accession
+- PDB accession
+- Genus of the source organism
+- Species of the source organism
+- Protein name listed in UniProt

 ## 12. GH3 AND Bacteria AND PDBs

 A list of all PDB accessions associated with bacterial proteins in CAZy family GH3 was retrieved using the following command: